Kasba Upazila

 Kasba (কসবা) is an upazila of Brahmanbaria District, Chittagong Division in east-central Bangladesh.
-Kasba is located approximately 150 km north of Chittagong.
-It was part of greater Comilla District until 1984.
+It is located approximately 150 km north of Chittagong and was part of greater Comilla District until 1984.

 History

-Present-day Kasba was formerly known as Kailagarh, which was said to have been a corruption of Qilagarh wherein qila referred to an army cantonment and garh referred to a fort.
-The area was later renamed to Kasba, a common place name that is used in the Muslim world to refer to a medina quarter or citadel.
+Present-day Kasba was formerly known as kailashghar, which was said to have been a corruption of Qilagarh wherein qila referred to an army cantonment and garh referred to a fort.
+The area was later renamed Kasba, a common place name that is used in the Muslim world to refer to a medina quarter or citadel.